Bad credit mortgages

 How much can I borrow if I have bad credit?

-Lenders conduct affordability assessments, checking income and outgoings to assess your ability to meet your monthly payments, and what impact future interest rate rises might have on your ability to repay.
+Lenders do affordability assessments.
+These check income and outgoings to assess your ability to meet your monthly payments.
+As well as what future changes to interest rate rises might have on your ability to repay.

 Should I use a mortgage broker?

-A mortgage broker understands the market and the criteria to meet to get a mortgage with a poor credit score.
+A mortgage broker knows the market and the criteria to meet to get a mortgage with a poor credit score.

-Online mortgage brokers such as Trussle can conveniently manage your entire application online, saving you from lengthy paperwork and having to take time out to visit an office.
+Online mortgage brokers such as Trussle can manage your entire application online.
+This saves you from lots of paperwork and having to take time out to visit an office.

 Watch out for fees

-At Trussle, we don’t believe you should have to pay for advice to own your own home - no matter your credit history.
+At Trussle, we do not believe you should have to pay for advice to own your own home - no matter your credit history.
 That’s why our service is completely free.

 Can Trussle help you if you have bad credit?

-At the moment we can generally help those who fulfil the following criteria:
+At the moment we can generally help you if in the past 6 years you have not:

 had your home repossessed

-had any defaults or CCJs on an unsecured loan (unless they’re less than £500 and have been settled, and you have a mortgage deposit of at least 15%)
+We can also help people who in the last 3 years have not had any defaults or CCJs on an unsecured loan.
+Unless they’re less than £500 and have been settled, and you have a mortgage deposit of at least 15%.

 Get a mortgage with Trussle today